Social Welfare Maximization in Approval-Based Committee Voting under Uncertainty: Preliminaries

-\item \textbf{Three Valued Approval (3VA) model:} Each agent specifies a subset of candidates that are approved and a subset of candidates that are disapproved.
-The remaining candidates could be approved or disapproved independently with equal probability.
-That is, $\forall~ i\in V, c\in C$, $p_{i,c}\in\{0, \frac{1}{2}, 1\}$, wherein $0$ denotes disapproval, $1$ indicates approval, and $\frac{1}{2}$ represents unknown. \end{enumerate}
+\item \textbf{Candidate Probability model:} Each voter $i$ approves each candidate~$c$ \textit{independently} with probability~$p_{i, c}$, i.e., for each~$i \in V$ and each~$c \in C$, $p_{i, c} \in [0, 1]$.
+The \textbf{Three Valued Approval (3VA) model}, is a special case where each agent specifies a subset of candidates that are approved and a subset of candidates that are disapproved, and the remaining candidates could be approved or disapproved independently with equal probability.
+Specifically, $\forall~ i\in V, c\in C$, $p_{i,c}\in\{0, \frac{1}{2}, 1\}$, wherein $0$ denotes disapproval, $1$ indicates approval, and $\frac{1}{2}$ represents unknown. \end{enumerate}